mazun/SlackStream/README.md

 ## Keyboard shortcuts

 - **Ctrl+Alt+Enter**:
-Activate ASlack-Stream window and open message writing form (target channel is the channel of latest message).
+Activate ASlack-Stream window and open a message writing form (the target channel is the channel of the latest message).
 You can use this shortcut even when ASlack-Stream window is not active.

 - **↑**:
-Edit latest your own message.
+Edit the latest message you've sent.

 - **Alt+↑/↓(when inputing your message)**:
-Change target channel.
+Change the target channel.

 ## For developer